Gymnos-AI/Gymnos-Camera/README.md

 2. Add the gym_info.json file in ./gymnoscamera.
 This file stores all information about your gym and it's machines.
 It is also used by the client to access the database.
 Link: https://drive.google.com/drive/u/0/folders/1HuFFFOWCW10DOTLfIKfUGBdGEdzQYOiP
 3. Add the yolo.h5 to the root directory.
 This file will load the AI during runtime.
 Link: https://drive.google.com/drive/u/0/folders/1fibgr4c2CUMItWOngjTxwhqSzsHXBXvT
-4. pip install -r requirments.txt
+4. pip install -r requirements.txt

 ### Running